 The preferred method for including equations in the template documents is the Microsoft Word Equation Editor found in the Insert menu.
-This provides mathematical notation and default arrangements such as fractions and superscript.
 The preferred layout and number reference described above can be achieved by typing #(x) where x is the number required immediately after the equation.